 Over-packing can be a big headache.
 Frequent packing and unpacking is not only time-consuming but also stressful.
-The more you carry, the more likely you’ll lose something.
-Except for prescription medication, if you forget anything, you can easily replenish it at destination, often for less.
+The more you pack, the more likely that you’ll lose something.
+If you forget to pack something except prescribed medicine, you can easily find an alternative at destination, often for less.
+Many people stuff their suitcases with lots of clothing, which is a big mistake.
+Convenient and affordable laundry service is available in most places we travel if you don’t want to do it by hand in your room.
+And layering up would save so much space in your suitcase.

 Luggage Allowance

-Since we don’t provide luggage service, the customer must be able to lift and comfortably transport their own luggage at airports, train stations, cruise and ferry terminals.
+Since we do not provide luggage service, the client must be able to lift and comfortably transport their own luggage.
+Space for luggage storage on trains can be tight; it is imperative for the client to travel light.

 A Special Note on Train Travel